firegloves-bundles/entando-hub-2/application/README.md

 ### Setup the project directory.
 1. Prepare the bundle directory: `cp -r bundle_src bundle`
-2. Initialize the project: `ent prj init`
+2. Initialize the project: `ent prj init` (use entando-hub to match the bundle name in the integration environment)
 3. Initialize publication: `ent prj pbs-init` (requires the git bundle repo url)

 ### Publish the bundle.